peteroupc/peteroupc.github.io/morealg.md

 <a id=Bernoulli_Factories></a>
 ## Bernoulli Factories
 &nbsp;

+As a reminder, the _Bernoulli factory problem_ is: We're given a coin that shows heads with an unknown probability, _&lambda;_, and the goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, call it _f_(_&lambda;_).  _f_ is a Bernoulli factory function (or factory function) if this problem can be solved for that function.

+This section contains additional algorithms to solve the Bernoulli factory problem for certain kinds of functions.
+Such algorithms could be placed in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)", but, since that article is quite long as it is, they are included here instead.

 In the methods below, _&lambda;_ is the unknown probability of heads of the coin involved in the Bernoulli factory problem.